yufengwudcs/ScisTree/README.md

 # ScisTree

+# October 24, 2024: ScisTree2 is now available at https://github.com/yufengwudcs/ScisTree2
+I highly recommend you to try ScisTree2.
+Our tests show that it is much faster and more accurate than the original ScisTree.

 ScisTree is a computer program for inferring cell tree and calling genotypes from uncertain single cell genotype data.
 If you use ScisTree, please cite:

 Accurate and Efficient Cell Lineage Tree Inference from Noisy Single Cell Data: the Maximum Likelihood Perfect Phylogeny Approach, Yufeng Wu, Bioinformatics, https://doi.org/10.1093/bioinformatics/btz676, 36(3):742-750, 2020.